 Foliar blast, caused by Pyricularia grisea (Cooke) Sacc, has recently emerged as a serious disease of pearl millet in India.
-To study the inheritance of resistance to this disease, two resistant restorer lines (ICMR 06222 and ICMR 07555) and two susceptible maintainer lines (ICMB 95444 and ICMB 89111) were selected on the basis of foliar blast reaction in tests conducted under field and greenhouse conditions.
-Each of the two resistant parents was crossed with two susceptible parents to generate four sets of F_1s , F_2s and their backcrosses with both resistant and susceptible parental lines.
+To study the inheritance of resistance to this disease, two resistant restorer lines (ICMR in tests conducted under field and greenhouse conditions.
+Each of the two resistant parents was crossed with two susceptible parents to generate 4 sets of F1s, F2s and their backcrosses with both resistant and susceptible parental lines.
 These were evaluated for disease reaction with artificial inoculation under both field and greenhouse conditions.
-The disease reaction of the F_1s , and the segregation patterns of resistance in the F_2s and backcross generations, showed that resistance to foliar blast in pearl millet is controlled by a single dominant gene.
+The disease reaction of the F1s, and the segregation patterns of resistance in the F2s and backcross generations, showed that resistance to foliar blast in pearl millet is controlled by a single dominant gene.